MicrosoftDocs/learn/learn-pr/reactors/numpy-data-science/includes/4-arrays-basics.md

 ### Try it yourself

-How would you access the *last* five elements of array a?
+How would you access the *last* five elements of array `a`?
 How about every other element of the last five elements of a?
 Think back to list indexing in Python.

 <br />